rusarabw/LSEG-Flower-Exchange-System/README.md

   1. Most attractive order quantity = opponent order quantity

       _Both orders will be executed as "Fill" orders._
-  3. Most attractive order quantity < opponent order quantity
+  2. Most attractive order quantity < opponent order quantity

-      _The new order is executed as a 'Fill' order and the FOS/FBO* is executed as a 'PFill'._
+      _The new order is executed as a 'Fill' order and the FOS* / FBO** is executed as a 'PFill'._
-  5. Most attractive order quantity > opponent order quantity
+  3. Most attractive order quantity > opponent order quantity

-      _The FSO/FBO* will be executed as a 'Fill' order, and then the buy/sell order will be executed as a 'PFill'._
+      _The FOS* / FBO** will be executed as a 'Fill' order, and then the buy/sell order will be executed as a 'PFill'._

-*FSO refers to the topmost order of the sell-side (first sell order) and FBO refers to the topmost order of the buy-side (first buy order).
+* FSO - the topmost order of the sell-side (first sell order) ** FBO - the topmost order of the buy-side (first buy order)